VirtuosoChris/GLSugar/README.md

 GL_Objects - Additional helpers for setting up, initializing and using textures and shaders

+Shaders - raw shader source files for common library functions you might need in your shader programs.

 IMGUI Renderer - rendering header backend for Dear IMGUI library using GLHPP / GLSugar.